 Interested students should consult the detailed recommendations for further course work and preparation for an MBA program at the prebusiness website.
 The prebusiness advisor is Professor Ann Owen (315-859-4419, firstname.lastname@example.org).

-Since the 2003-04 academic year Hamilton has offered access to a combined plan at the Thayer School of Engineering at Dartmouth College.
+Hamilton students also have access to a combined plan at the Thayer School of Engineering at Dartmouth College.
 This program is on a 2-1-1-1 schedule.
-The student completes 2 years at Hamilton and then spends his or her junior year at Dartmouth, returning to Hamilton to complete the senior year and to earn the B.A. from Hamilton.
+The student completes two years at Hamilton and then spends his or her junior year at Dartmouth, before returning to Hamilton to complete the senior year and to earn the B.A. from Hamilton.
 The student then returns to Dartmouth to finish the second year of engineering studies and receive a degree in engineering.

 In addition, all those considering health professions should plan to attend the health professions advising workshop for first-year students offered during orientation by the Director of Health Professions Advising, Leslie Bell (315-859-4346, email@example.com).